wookiehangover/wookiehangover.com/pages/writing/16-open-tabs.html.md

 Right now, I have 16 open tabs in my browser.

 By all measures, this is not a lot of tabs.
-I see people at work that have tab stacks so dense only a single pixel is given to each one.
-Or multiple windows, 6 or 7 layers deep, each with 10 tabs or more, taking up the full width of the screen.
+I see people at work that have tab stacks so dense only a single pixel rendering the faintest sliver of each tab.
+Or multiple windows, 6 or 7 layers deep, each with 10 tabs or more, the tab bar taking up the full width of the screen.
 I try and do better than that.

-I like to treat my browser—my work environment—with a little more respect by closing things down at the beginning or end of each day, or at very least once a week.
+I like to treat my work environment with a little more respect by closing things down at the beginning or end of each day, or at very least once a week.

 So that leaves my pc at home.
 That's where the tabs pile up, unread and unwanted, for weeks on end.
 I come back to them every day, occasionally adding to them, and sometimes nuking the whole session altogether.